nicm42/100-days-of-code-v2/log.md

 **Day 31: 8th July 2020**
 I worked on the dinosaur game.
 Getting it work in lower gravity was not quite how I expected, but I worked it out in the end.

+**Day 32: 10th July 2020**
+I worked on the dinosaur game.
+I sored out the high scores for Earth and the moon and made it work if you tap the screen.
+I also added some animation to the end to have the dinosaur fall over and the obstacles fade out.